So many website designers overlook security as part of their WordPress site launch.

 First, contact your hosting provider.
 They have access to your server logs and are most likely the ones to be able to track down what went wrong.
-If you’re dealing with GoDaddy or BlueHost and not getting anywhere, it may be time to switch to Pair.
-Get 20% off: pairref-sxHjcXLS and pay $57.12 for the year including SSL.
+If you’re dealing with GoDaddy or BlueHost and not getting anywhere, it may be time to switch to Pair Hosting.
+Get 20% off: pairref-sxHjcXLS and pay less than them for the year including SSL.

 What are these hackers and spammers doing?
 These are my favorite guides from Sucuri that take you through what they’re up to and how to fix it.